abap2UI5/docs/docs/development/xlsx.md

 :::

 #### abap2xlsx
-Instead of using the above XLSX API (which may change between releases), consider leveraging the excellent open-source project abap2xlsx.
-It provides reusable APIs for common XLSX operations and works entirely within the ABAP stack, ensuring seamless integration with abap2UI5.
-The following example demonstrates using abap2xlsx in the LCL_HELP class:
+Instead of using the above XLSX API (which may change between releases), consider leveraging the excellent open-source project [abap2xlsx](https://github.com/abap2xlsx/abap2xlsx).
+It provides reusable APIs for common XLSX operations and works entirely within the ABAP stack.
+The following example demonstrates using abap2xlsx in the `LCL_HELP` class:
 ::: code-group

 ```abap